Medical Transcription Degree Information

 Online Medical Transcription Curriculum

 All medical transcription courses prepare students to take the certification exams.
 Two levels of certification exist for medical transcriptionists, Registered Medical Transcriptionist (RMT) and Certified Medical Transcriptionist (CMT).
 The first is for beginning transcribers who are fully able to transcribe dictation from a doctor or other health professional, but may need help if something is inconsistent or not clear.
 These people take the registered medical transcriptionist exam to determine their professional skills.
-After a few years experience as a medical transcriber in an acute care or multi-practice setting, these professionals are ready to take the CMT exam.
+After about three to five years of experience as a medical transcriber in an acute care or multi-practice setting, these professionals are ready to take the CMT exam.
 Both exams contain over 100 multiple choice questions on transcription styles and standards, clinical medicine and body systems terminology.
 RMTs are considered level one transcriptionists and CMTs are level two.
 Most employers require either RMT or CMT credentials when hiring.
-The cost of medical transcription training varies among the programs, but usually ranges from $1000 to $2000.

 Many people going into medical transcription choose to attend a community college that offers an associate in applied science in medical transcription.
 This degree will take one to two years and provide a richer educational background with emphasis on medical transcription.
 Textbooks and course materials must be purchased separately.
-Costs will vary but will average from $20 to $40 per credit.
 Upon completion of the program, students can then take the RMT exam from the Association for Healthcare Documentation Integrity (AHDI).

 Students working towards certification or an associate’s in medical transcription can expect courses in the following areas: